 - DO allow yourself to love your step kids.
 It might happen over time, but when it does, just let it.
 You’re not doing anything wrong.
 DO NOT let anyone feel like you are.
 Love is love and all kids thrive on it.

 - DO remember your relationship is the foundation for all this.
 Keep working at it.
 Go out still.
 Make time for you.
 Hire a babysitter if you need to.
 DO NOT neglect this.
 If the foundation crumbles, basically, you’re stuffed.

-(1. Quote is taken from article ‘How to discipline step children’ on www.parents.com)
+(1. The quote is taken from the article ‘How to discipline stepchildren’ on www.parents.com)